← All posts

 Adaptive AP Team ·

-We’ve run contact centers.
-Not the kind where you tour the floor once a quarter and nod at the dashboards.
-The kind where you take the 2am escalation call yourself because your best agent just quit and the queue is 47 deep.
+We’ve run revenue floors.
+Not the kind where you tour the contact center once a quarter and nod at the dashboard.
+The kind where you take the 2am escalation call yourself because a renewal just went dark and the rep who owns it is in a different time zone.

-We started Adaptive AP because we got tired of watching from the inside.
+We started Adaptive AP because we got tired of watching revenue operations run on tools built for a different problem.

 What we actually believe

-Customer service has always been a simple problem with a hard execution: get the right answer to the right person as fast as possible — and know when that person needs a human, not a script.
+Revenue work has always been a simple problem with a hard execution: get the right conversation to the right person at the right time — and know when that conversation needs a human, not a script.

 That’s not a technology problem.
 It’s an operations problem.
 And we solved it the way operators solve things: by building something that actually works in the real world, not just in a demo.

-Our AI workers handle the volume.
-They use your tools.
+Our AI agents handle the volume.
+They use your tools — Salesforce, HubSpot, Amazon Connect, and 40+ more.
 They take real action.
 And they hand off to your team the moment a conversation needs a human touch.

-We’re not here to replace your people.
-We’re here to make sure they’re only doing the work that actually needs them.
+We’re not here to replace your reps.
+We’re here to make sure they’re only running the conversations that actually need them.

 An AI-first workforce